 The first European visitors, the explorers, were interested in the long-term value of the new land for their own societies, so they focused on two issues:

 - the nature of the indigenous inhabitants.

 On his three voyages to New Zealand, British navigator James Cook and his men developed more informed views.
 At first sight, Cook considered the land infertile, and dubbed the area ‘Poverty Bay’.
-However, these views were quickly revised.
-On seeing Māori gardens at Anaura and Tolaga bays on the East Coast, Cook’s men decided that the land was highly productive.
+However, this view was quickly revised.
+On seeing Māori gardens at Anaura and Tolaga bays on the East Coast, Cook’s companions realised that the land was highly productive.
 The artist Sydney Parkinson wrote that with cultivation, the country might become ‘a kind of second Paradise’.3

 French explorers confirmed these judgements.
 On Marc Joseph Marion du Fresne’s voyage in the early 1770s, Julien Crozet emphasised the absence of wild animals and the abundance of fish.

 Explorers and Māori

 Abel Tasman’s bloody confrontation with the Māori of Mohua (Golden Bay) established a view that Māori were an aggressive people, and the French explorers largely supported this notion.
 Pottier L’Horme, on Jean François Marie de Surville’s expedition, regarded Māori as a lazy, treacherous and thieving people who practised cannibalism, and such judgements were endorsed by the survivors of Marion du Fresne’s expedition.
 Crozet described Māori as the greatest traitors on earth.

 Cook took a different view.
 While accepting that Māori were warlike and practised cannibalism, he also described them as strong, with fine skills in fishing, crafts and agriculture.
 He considered them generally friendly to visitors.